We highly recommend changing your door locks when moving into a new property/home.

 The age group most likely to get their locks changed was those aged between 35-54, while the over-55’s were found to be least likely to do so.

-Changing the locks on a new home is a basic security measure that has long been recommended by leading insurance companies.
+Changing the residential locking device on a new home or having a new Residential Deadbolt Lock Installation with the help of a residential or commercial locksmith is a basic security measure that has long been recommended by leading insurance companies.
 Many home insurance policies will not pay out if an intruder lets them selves in with a key, as generally there must be clear signs of breaking and entering in order for a claim to be valid.

 And it’s not just the insurance implications that are worth thinking about – there’s also the fact that you could be putting yourself and your family in danger if you don’t know for sure who else has a key to your property.
 Even if you completely trust the former owners, there’s no telling how many sets of keys they’ve given to relatives or lost over the years and forgotten about.